KingBugsBunny/ChartAp/README.md

 If the data is unsuccessful a logger message is displayed with the errors text and error code.

+<h5> Passing payload data</h5>
 Upon success, the payload is assigned to an object on the isolate scope that is bound on their respective charts component.

+<h5> Rendering charts <h5>

 On app init options are defined for NVD3 to setup the charts in the chart components, data isn't necessary on the initial run and will watch for when the chartData object is defined.
 If it is defined the watchers will populate the chart.
-Which through our second calls will destroy the old chart data and then render the new data.
+Which, through our second calls will destroy the old chart data and then render the new data.

-That's the app in a nutshell
+<h5>That's the app in a nutshell</h5>

 # Things to be added